curedao/docs/README.md

 # tl;dr

-Anonymous DAO is a decentralized alliance of individuals and government, businesses, and nonprofits devoted to the minimization of suffering.
+Anonymous DAO is a decentralized alliance of individuals, government, businesses, and nonprofits devoted to the minimization of suffering.

 To achieve this, we propose the creation of an open-source decentralized health platform that will produce a massive acceleration of large scale research to discover new ways to prevent and treat chronic diseases.